Inventory Management & Maintenance Guide

 This helps you connect the upstream activities of purchasing and manufacturing to the downstream activities of sales and product demand, ultimately helping you make more accurate purchasing and production decisions to save on inventory and logistics costs.

 Store inventory in strategic locations

-If your 3PL has multiple fulfillment centers, they should be able to help you determine the optimal fulfillment center locations based on your customers’ shipping destinations.
+If your 3PL has multiple fulfilment centers, they should be able to help you determine the optimal fulfilment centre locations based on your customers’ shipping destinations.

 Your customers most likely don’t all reside in one geographic area.
-Using one fulfillment center can make it difficult to efficiently reach the majority of people who buy from you.
+Using one fulfilment centre can make it difficult to efficiently reach the majority of people who buy from you.
 Instead, distributing your inventory to major hubs or cities can ensure you ship to lower shipping zones, delivering orders more quickly and at a reduced shipping cost.

-Each time an order is placed on your online store, the 3PL’s order management system will automatically choose the fulfillment center closest to the end customer to draw inventory and ship the order.
-Additionally, if you run out of inventory at one fulfillment center, you’ll have backup at another.
+Each time an order is placed on your online store, the 3PL’s order management system will automatically choose the fulfilment centre closest to the end customer to draw inventory and ship the order.
+Additionally, if you run out of inventory at one fulfilment centre, you’ll have backup at another.

-For instance, ShipBob makes it easy to optimize inventory distribution.
-By aggregating historical order data, you get an analysis of which fulfillment centers you should stock to best leverage ShipBob’s network of fulfillment centers for the most cost-effective and fast deliveries (see example below).
+For instance, ShipBob makes it easy to optimise inventory distribution.
+By aggregating historical order data, you get an analysis of which fulfilment centers you should stock to best leverage ShipBob’s network of fulfilment centers for the most cost-effective and fast deliveries (see example below).